zendesk/jdd-base/README.md

 * [Spock](https://code.google.com/p/spock/) for testing

 ## How to run the app?
-To run the app execute the main class TweetMeApplication, passing the "server" as an argument and then open http://localhost:8080/app
+To run the app execute `./gradlew run` and then open http://localhost:8080/app